emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 do when you end up with a model object, like running `model1 <- lm(data, y ~ x)`.

-This `.R` script should run on your computer just fine, and that makes it really convenient to write a big ole script on your computer, test it out a bit, then send it up to the cluster.
+This R script should run on your computer just fine, and that makes it really convenient to write a big ole script on your computer, test it out a bit, then send it up to the cluster.
 This will be more typical, compared to what we did, which was create a `.R` script directly on the cluster.
 The next script, however, is going to be specific to the